dicroce/tables/README.md

 # Tables

+**_Tables is BETA software and I expect to evolve the API a bit more before it stabilizes.
+Use at your own risk_**

 Tables is a C++11 based wrapper for the awesome LMDB embedded database.
 Tables adds a very thin veneer of the relational database model on top of lmdb:

 ```c++